 Dr. Fatemeh Shams is a specialist in Persian literature.
-She earned her Ph.D in Oriental Studies from University of Oxford, Wadham College.
-Before joining Penn, she has taught Persian language and literature in various academic institutions including University of Oxford, University of SOAS and Courtauld Institute of Art in the United Kingdom.
+She earned her PhD in Oriental Studies from the University of Oxford, Wadham College.
+Before joining Penn, she taught Persian language and literature in various academic institutions including the University of Oxford, the University of SOAS, and the Courtauld Institute of Art in the United Kingdom.

-Her work focuses on the intersection of literature, politics and society.
+Her work focuses on the intersection of literature, politics, and society.
 Fatemeh is interested in the evolution of poetry and patronage in the Persian literary tradition and the representation and transformation of this relationship in modern Iran.
-She has published articles and book chapters on poetry, patronage and politics in the Iranian context.
-Her book A Revolution in Rhyme: Poetic Co-option Under the Islamic Republic (Oxford University Press, 2021) is particularly concerned with the question of poets and patrons in the past and present Iran.
-In her book she demonstrates the role of state-sponsored literary institutions and the ideological state apparatus in promoting state-sponsored literature in the post-revolutionary Iran.
+She has published articles and book chapters on poetry, patronage, and politics in the Iranian context.
+Her book A Revolution in Rhyme: Poetic Co-option under the Islamic Republic (Oxford University Press, 2021) is particularly concerned with the question of poets and patrons in past and present Iran.
+In her book, she demonstrates the role of state-sponsored literary institutions and the ideological state apparatus in promoting state-sponsored literature in post-revolutionary Iran.
 She has recently won the Humboldt Foundation Fellowship to join Forum Transregionale Studien in Berlin in 2021 in order to embark on her second book project on exile and exilic writing in Persian tradition.

 - “From Revolution to Silence: A Political Biography of Qaysar Aminpur,” in The Layered Heart: Essays on Persian Poetry, ed.
 A.A.
 Seyed Ghorab, Washington DC: Mage Publishers, 2018): 551-88.